-- 1. Determine the benchmarks against which assessment decisions will be made (refer Skills Matrix/Job Models), - 2.
-Gather evidence in relation to the established benchmarks, - 3.
-Make the assessment decision, - 4.
-Record the results, - 5.
+- 1. Determine the benchmarks against which assessment decisions will be made. - 2.
+Gather evidence in relation to the established benchmarks. - 3.
+Make the assessment decision. - 4.
+Record the results. - 5.
 If relevant, issue the appropriate certification when the benchmark requirements have been met.

-A qualified internal or external "Workplace Assessor" will conduct all assessments.
+A qualified (Certificate IV Assessment and Training) internal or external "Workplace Assessor" should conduct all assessments.